SomeUserName1/master/README.md

 - Layout afterwards when method is impl.

 ## Meeting 6
 - Q: How to log header pages on heap file level? at all? page-wise (same as pin/unpin), byte-wise? slot-wise?
+  A: Are handled by pin/unpin, read/write page; nothing to gather here
+- Log on read/write page level not on stdio ops/calls level
+- Use #ifdef VERBOSE macros arround macros
+- Logging: Pages might not fit on OS page, Sequential access might be broken into parts, ...